leafo/moonscript/docs/command_line.md

 ### Linter

 `moonc` contains a [lint][1] tool for statically detecting potential problems with code.
-The linter has two tests: detects accessed global variables, detect unused declared variables.
 If the linter detects any issues with a file, the program will exit with a status of `1`.

 You can execute the linter with the `-l` flag.
 When the linting flag is provided only linting takes place and no compiled code is generated.